Allied Health Sciences, B.S. - Health Professional degree completion emphasis

 Why Study Allied Health Sciences at Grand Valley?

 - The students professional education in tandem with upper-division courses at the university offer an effective and efficient way to obtain a degree.

-- Many of the classes are offered in a hybrid or online format.
+- The Allied Health Science courses are offered in a hybrid or online format.

 - Courses in health care management, ethics and legal responsibilities in health care, research, statistics, and general education prepares students for the culminating issues in Health Professions capstone.

 - The university maintains a dedicated staff of academic advisors in Grand Rapids, Allendale, and Traverse City who can assist and support the student through the process.